 Figure 1 shows two smartphones running our DeToks application.
 We pioneered a new level of decentralisation by crafting the first 5G phone-to-phone network.
 No prior scientific work offers the same level of decentralisation as DeToks, to the best of our knowledge.

 The software used to gather the cellular-specific parameters mentioned in this chapter is available on GitHub [7].
-Two phones running the decentralized DeToks app using CytaMobile-Vodafone's 4G in Aglantzia of Nicosia, Cyprus are shown in figure 3.
+Two phones running the decentralized DeToks app using CytaMobile-Vodafone's 4G are shown in figure 2.